libffcv/ffcv/docs/making_dataloaders.rst

     ]

-For a different example, this could be a pipeline for an image field:
+For an example of a differet field, this could be a pipeline for an :class:`~ffcv.fields.RGBImageField`:

 .. code-block:: python